CUSP-NYU/RCF/README.md

 ### CUSP RCF Portal

-***The CUSP RCF Portal is currently inaccessible due to an upgrade; in the meantime, please access the CUSP RCF environment via SSH or the CUSP JupyterHub Portal.***
+***The CUSP RCF Portal is temporarily inaccessible due to an upgrade; please access the CUSP RCF environment via SSH or the CUSP JupyterHub Portal in the meantime.***

 The [CUSP RCF Portal](https://serv.cusp.nyu.edu/dash_beta/#/) is a one-stop shop for all things related to the RCF.
 Simply log in with your CUSP credentials.